More Options

 Games Club

-Students who enjoy working with puzzles, forming new friendships and making new connections thrive in this club hosted by our school counselors.
+Students who enjoy working with puzzles, board games, forming new friendships and making new connections thrive in this club hosted by our school counselor..

 Homework Club

 Students have the opportunity to join this club that meets every Tuesday and Thursday where the club advisor supports students with homework and organizational assistance.
-Please contact Miss Jordan Lemay if you have any questions.
-If you would like to join please see the parent newsletter for the signup link (Google Form)
+If you would like to join please see the parent newsletter for the signup link (Google Form).

 Intramural Sports Club

-Students who enjoy non-competitive physical activities have the opportunity to join this club each trimester.
+Students who enjoy non-competitive physical activities have the opportunity to join this club.
 Games that are played during physical education classes serve as the foundation of this club.

 Jr. Book Beat Club